guilhermeSousa1/guilhermeSousa1/README.md

 Passionate for architecting and constructing responsive, modular and extensible pixel-perfect frontend component libraries with React and Storybook.

-My latest interests and pursuits revolve around state management solutions, monorepos and micro frontends.
+My latest interests and pursuits revolve around state management, monorepos and micro frontends.

 ---